mxmauro/mxlib/doc/code-issues.rst

 String literals
 ---------------

-C strings which end up visible to user code (either through Ecmascript or through the C API) must be converted to UTF-8 at some point.
+C strings which end up visible to user code (either through ECMAScript or through the C API) must be converted to UTF-8 at some point.

 Ideally the strings would be written directly in UTF-8 (ASCII in practice)